imavdhoot/console-drawing/README.md

-# Console-drawing (typescript)
+# Console-drawing by AVD
-practice javascript program for drawing on console
+practice typescript program for drawing on console

 ### Support functionality